60ghz-io/network-node/README.md

 directory.

 The Yocto Project's [Quick Start Guide] covers how to set up a machine for various platforms.
-Several Meta components require C++17 support and require a modern GCC to compile.
+Several components require C++17 support and require a modern GCC to compile.
 There are also a couple of different embedded firmwares that can require additonal toolchains installed in `/opt`.
-The `utils/docker/Dockerfile` script contains an example for setting up an Ubuntu container to do meta-qca Puma-based builds.
+The `utils/docker/Dockerfile` script contains an example for setting up an Ubuntu container to do 60ghz-qca Lynx-based builds.
 For other builds, the setup is similar except that the ESP32 toolchain is not required.

 By default, the builds are set to run with number of CPUs as both the number of